 The Horizon EX is the perfect upgrade from a Horizon WS.
-Plug and play installation only requires slight relocation of the mounting screws and uses your existing AHRS and wiring.
+Uses your existing AHRS and wiring, only requiring slight relocation of the mounting screws and minor wiring changes on some installations.

 Includes synthetic vision, IFR autopilot function (vertical commands), moving map, ADS-B traffic and weather displays, Bluetooth interface, and 6 High-Speed Serial Ports.
 Touch screen option available.